wpilibsuite/frc-docs/source/docs/software/pathplanning/robot-characterization/configuring-project.rst

 Once your project has been configured, it's time to deploy the robot project to run the characterization routine.

 .. image:: images/deploy-config.png
-   :alt: Deploying the robot project
+   :alt: Deploying the config file

 :guilabel:`Team/IP` is where you set your team number or IP.
 You can then deploy the code with the :guilabel:`Deploy` label.